decusv/Techtomic/content/Knowledge Bank/System Design/Concepts/Domain Name System (DNS)/Domain Name System (DNS).md

 DNS results can also be cached by your browser or OS for a certain period of time, determined by the time to live (TTL).

+---

+## Disadvantages of DNS

+- Accessing a DNS server introduces a slight delay, although this can be mitigated by caching.
+- DNS Server management is done by governments, ISPs and large companies which makes it a centralized control point that can lead to censorship, surveillance or manipulation of DNS records.l
+- DNS services can be placed under DDoS attacks, preventing users from accessing websites such as Twitter. as they weren't able to know their IP addresses.